 All gardens in parks are and will continue to be public property.
 While the Community Gardens in the Parks program continues to support efforts to reduce unnecessary vandalism or theft, we cannot guarantee that any garden is free from the risk.

-You may find it helpful to read through the Manual for Development before beginning.
+You may find it helpful to read through Reference Manual before beginning.

 In order to form a new community garden with the Chicago Park District, the following documents are required: